-Perhaps you’ve heard of capsule wardrobes?
+By now you've heard of capsule wardrobe.
 Bloggers, fashionistas and sustainability-lovers are going crazy over small, curated closets that are rotated seasonably.
 The idea of it is to pare down your wardrobe to a designated number of mix and match items.
 Every season, you can purchase a few high-quality pieces to incorporate into your rotation.

 There are quite a few tips out there on which shirts, jeans and booties to incorporate into each season’s wardrobe, but how does the wannabee-capsuler incorporate accessories?